Exponential Utility Function

 Numerical criterion details for Maximize Revenue: unit dollar, minimum value minus 200, maximum value 1000, with the 'I want to use a utility function' checkbox ticked.

 Click Proceed.
-As you have checked the box "I want to use a utility function...", you will be presented with a utility function editor.
-Select the "Exponential Utility Function" button.
+Because you ticked the box "I want to use a utility function...", a utility function editor opens.
+Click the "Exponential Utility Function" button.

 Utility function editor in Decision Tree Analyzer with the Exponential Utility Function button highlighted, ready to auto-generate the curve with calculated scaling parameters.

-In the above screenshot, you can see that an exponential utility function is automatically evaluated for you with calculated scaling parameters.
+In the screenshot above, you can see an exponential utility function has been built for you, with the scaling parameters already worked out.

-You may be curious to know, in the generated utility function, from where these scaling parameters 109.98 and -73.72 come from.
-The scaling parameters are calculated such that, the maximum payoff will result in the highest utility value which can be 1 or 100, depending on the preference.
-The lowest payoff will result in the lowest utility value which can be 0, or -1, or -100, depending on the preferences.
-The preference can be specified from the ribbon as shown here.
+You might wonder where the scaling values 109.98 and -73.72 in that function come from.
+They are chosen so the best payoff lands on the highest utility value, which can be 1 or 100 depending on your preference, and the worst payoff lands on the lowest value, which can be 0, -1, or -100, again depending on your preference.
+You set this preference from the ribbon, as shown here.

 Preference unit selector inside the utility function editor with the 0 to 100 scale chosen for the exponential utility examples.

-Let's set the utility value scale as 0 to 100.
-It is up to you but the following examples are used based on 0 to 100 range.
+Let us set the utility scale to run from 0 to 100.
+The choice is yours, but the examples below all use the 0 to 100 range.

 Risk Tolerance input field in the Exponential Utility editor where the user can type R directly to control the concavity of the utility curve.